MonoidMusician/blog/sources/oop.md

 - Erlang processes are, as I understand them, an implementation of the actor–message passing model, and you actually get nice properties here:
   - processes are the unit of abstraction around which concurrency guarantees are given (messages from P1 to P2 always are received in order)
-  - having an explicit mailbox lets you flush message queues, important for e.g. if you need to deregister a supervisor on another process that may have already failed in the meantime
+  - having an explicit mailbox lets you flush message queues, important for [e.g.]{t=} if you need to deregister a supervisor on another process that may have already failed in the meantime
 - Erlang also uses modules as overloading, but again there is actual meaning here:
   - It guarantees that abstractions like gen_server (the basic worker process implementation) have to pass you your process state manually – and that process state is immutable because Erlang data is immutable
   - This also enables hot reloading: you can reload the module with a code patch to seamlessly start calling the new functions, and if you’re careful/lucky it will keep state